 So MB can ask Cluttons to contribute to the compensation.

-The court had to decide whether both were liable to contribute to the compensation (answer yes).
+The court had to decide whether both were liable to contribute to the compensation (spoiler, yes).
 The next step was to agree the relative proportions that Contractor No 1 and Cluttons should bear.
 The court reasoning was: